Co-Curricular Learning

 Resilient

-- Managing conflict and navigating challenges with civility.
+- Navigating conflict with civility.

 - Prioritizing and managing their health and well-being.

-- Seeking support and developing coping skills.
+- Using resources and developing coping skills.

 Self Aware

-- Developing their values and identities.
+- Exploring their identities.

 High-Impact Practices